 - This choice best expresses the point that Locke’s contributions were not original.

-- The option is tricky because it is a good answer, but it is not the best answer.
+- This option is tricky because it is a good answer, but it is not the best answer.
 (D) implies that the author recommends that other historians re-examine Locke.
-Since no recommendation exists in the argument, Choice (C) is the only option.
+Since no recommendation exists in the argument, choice (C) is the only option.